 - Opt for an intercom system that accepts multiple credentials, such as opening from a smartphone, key cards and fobs, and RFID compatibility.

-- The best video intercom system for any property is one that connects to an entire suite of access control products for holistic security.
+- The best video intercom system for any property connects to an entire suite of access control products for holistic security.

 Intercom system installation